Charles King

 • Real Estate

 Charles has a growing real estate practice.
 He has acted in disputes involving proprietary estoppel and trusts of land; claims of breach of freehold and leasehold covenants; and claims for possession/forfeiture, including urgent possession proceedings in the High Court against persons unknown.
-Charles has also advised on issues of land registration.
+Charles also advises on issues of land registration.
+Examples of his recent work include:

 • Intellectual Property